The traditional blowing of the shofar calls

-When is Rosh Hashanah?
-Rosh Hashanah begins at sunset on Wednesday, September 22 and ends at nightfall on Friday, September 24, 2017.
+When is Rosh Hashanah this year?
+Rosh Hashanah begins at sunset on Friday, September 15, and ends at nightfall on Sunday, September 17, 2023.

-Rosh Hashanah marks the beginning of the Jewish New Year, when the faithful look back at the mistakes of the past and plan for a better life in the year ahead.
+Rosh Hashanah, which literally translates to "head of the year", marks the beginning of the Jewish New Year, when the faithful look back at the mistakes of the past and plan for a better life in the year ahead.

 sounding of the shofar, traditionally made from a ram's horn, is heard during Rosh Hashanah services which signals the faithful away from sin and toward a more repentant life.